juanmf/StepperMotors/README.md

   characteristics, all in terms of PPS.
 For instantaneous torque characteristics the output (with format `[(minPPS, incrementPPS_1), (minPPS + incrementPPS_1, incrementPPS_2), ..., (maxPPS, 0)]`) can be used as `YourStepperMotorSubClass.TORQUE_CHARACTERISTICS` or as an input to `CustomAccelerationPerPps` acceleration strategy's `transformations` constructor argument.
-This enables yor motor to reach max speed in the least amount of steps possible while keeping synch (useful when speed matters).
+This enables your motor to reach max speed in the least amount of steps possible while keeping synch (useful when speed matters).
   * Currently tested on (see https://www.reddit.com/r/robotics/comments/18ukw4p/benchmarking_stepper_motor/):
     * Raspberry Pi 4B with,